Health & Wellness

 Coyotes, like all other animals, take part in a food chain.
 Unfortunately, their need for food can sometimes have dangerous consequences for domestic pets, like cats and dogs.

-“Due to habitat loss and a decline in food sources, coyotes venture into neighborhoods,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+“Due to habitat loss and a decline in food sources, coyotes venture into neighborhoods,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 “When this happens, small dogs and cats can become their prey.”

 Although coyotes are native to the Western United States, they’ve spread to every state except Hawaii, she adds.
 And this animal can adapt to and thrive in most environments (including urban areas).